world war 2 tours

 The Trials and Nazi Rally Grounds

-The Nuremberg Palace of Justice, the site of the Nuremberg Trials, hosted the prosecution of Nazi war criminals.
-Visitors can explore Courtroom 600, view media exhibits, and visit the Nuremberg Trials Memorial.
+• The Nuremberg Palace of Justice. housed the Nuremberg Trials (1945–1946) after the war, setting a precedent for prosecuting war crimes.
+Visitors can explore Courtroom 600, media exhibits, and the Nuremberg Trials Memorial.

 Book a tour: